Amoursol/dynamoPython/README.md

 All python scripts should work with appropriate information passed into the input ports.

 ## CONTRIBUTION:
-If you wish to contribute to the repository, then please have a read of [CONTRIBUTING](https://github.com/Amoursol/dynamoPython/blob/master/CONTRIBUTING.md)
+If you wish to contribute to the repository, then please have a read of the [CONTRIBUTING](https://github.com/Amoursol/dynamoPython/blob/master/CONTRIBUTING.md) file and adhere to the standards within.

 ## NOTES
 Dynamo Python was started by: [Sol Amour](https://github.com/Amoursol/dynamoPython)